oroinc/documentation/user/back-office/system/integrations/shipping-integration/dpd.rst

 .. hint:: This section is part of the :ref:`Shipping Configuration <admin-guide--shipping>` topic that provides a general understanding of the shipping concept in OroCommerce.

-.. hint:: The feature requires extension, so visit Oro Marketplace to download the |DPD extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.
+.. hint:: The feature requires extension, so visit Oro Extensions Store to download the |DPD extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.

 Dynamic Parcel Distribution, known as DPD, is one of the world’s leading parcel service providers and operates in 230 countries.